ruby/www.ruby-lang.org/en/libraries/index.md

 #### Searching among available gems

 The **search** command can be used to look for gems, based on a string.
-Gems which names contain the specified string will be listed in return.
+Gems which names start with the specified string will be listed in return.
 For instance, to search for the “html”-related gems:

 {% highlight sh %}